Derkades/storj-satellite-docs/readme.md

 # Storj satellite documentation

-[Storj labs](https://storj.io) does not provide documentation for running it's satellite software.
+[Storj labs](https://storj.io) does not provide documentation for running its satellite software.
 I would like to run my own satellite, here I am writing down my thoughts as a try to figure out how it works.
 Please contribute if you know something!!

+This repository is not affiliated with or endorsed by Storj labs.
+This is my adventure, read at your own risk.

 ## Software and dependencies